 Fresh, fragrant, flavoursome and comforting, is there anything to critique when it comes to Vietnamese cuisine?
-Whether you're someone who's constantly on-the-go or wanting a sit-down meal, meat lover or vegetarian, Vietnamese food caters to everyone's needs!
+Whether you're someone who's constantly on-the-go or wanting a sit-down meal, meat lover or vegetarian, Vietnamese food caters to everyone's needs.
 With Vietnamese joints opening on every street corner, Aucklanders are finding themselves struggling to choose where to go.
-After consuming many bowls of pho and more bánh mi's than considered healthy, we have rounded up a list of Auckland's best Vietnamese restaurnats.
+After consuming many bowls of pho and more bánh mi's than considered healthy, we have rounded up a list of Auckland's best Vietnamese restaurants.

 In the heart of Britomart, Café Hanoi offers an up-market and modern take of Vietnamese food.
 The star of the menu is undoubtedly the tiger prawn cutlets coated in young green rice.
 The prawns are juicy and the green rice is like cereal puffs to give that extra crunchy texture and it's truly a mandatory starting dish when dining here.
 What really proved the authenticity of this restaurant was the quality of their dipping sauce, otherwise known as nuoc cham.
 It's fishy, zesty, garlicy and pairs perfectly with their traditional crispy pancake!